 Post-mortem examinations of brain and spinal cord tissues are essential for an accurate diagnosis of incurable degenerative brain diseases such as Alzheimer’s disease, Parkinson’s disease, Lewy body dementia and Lou Gehrig’s disease

-Clinical assessment (including blood test, neuropsychological test, neuroimaging tests—MRI or PET scans, etc.) itself cannot be an enough source to make a diagnosis of degenerative brain diseases such as Alzheimer’s disease, Parkinson’s disease, Lewy body dementia or Lou Gehrig’s disease.
-An accurate diagnosis of such disease can only be made by confirming the protein, which caused the disorder, with post-mortem examinations of brain and spinal cord tissues.
+Clinical assessment (blood test, neuropsychological test, neuroimaging tests—MRI or PET scans, etc.) itself cannot be enough to make a diagnosis of degenerative brain diseases, such as Alzheimer’s disease, Parkinson’s disease, Lewy body dementia, and Lou Gehrig’s disease.
+An accurate diagnosis of such diseases can only be made by confirming the presence of the protein that caused the disorder during post-mortem examinations of the brain and spinal cord tissues.

 Of course, they can.

-When the patient can’t make a decision by him/herself due to the cognitive impairment, not only the consent of patient, but also the consent of legal representative is required.
-The legal representative who signed the relevant form shall also submit documents (certificate of family relations, etc.) which can prove that he/she him/herself is the legal representative of the patient.
-If you contact the special coordinator of PNUH Brain Bank (+82-10-6687-7311), full details of process for brain donation and ways to donate your brain shall be given.
+When the patient cannot decide by him/herself due to a cognitive impairment, not only the consent of the patient but also the consent of the legal representative is required.
+The legal representative who signs the relevant form shall also submit documents (certificate of family relations, etc.) that can prove that he/she is the legal representative of the patient.
+Please contact the special coordinator of the PNUH Brain Bank (+82-10-6687-7311) for complete details of the process for brain donation and ways to donate your brain.

-Therefore, family members of the registered brain donor shall immediately contact the coordinator of Brain Bank (+82-10-6687-7311) at the time of the registered brain donor’s death.
-The special coordinator will adjust the schedule for the brain donation while you are placing the body of the deceased at the funeral home and having a funeral.
+Therefore, family members of the registered brain donor should contact the coordinator of the Brain Bank (+82-10-6687-7311) immediately after the registered brain donor’s death.
+The special coordinator can then adjust the schedule for the brain donation based on the funeral arrangements.